rgoularti/react-tsx/README.md

 # react-tsx
-React with typescript study project.
+React and Typescript study project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).